Written For ParentCircle Website new design update

 Mealtimes become a battleground and the family's focus will be on the child who is suffering, relegating the needs of siblings to the background.
 Individual stress levels increase, affecting short-term and long-term health.
 Parents, whose children are fussy eaters, tend to be frustrated and this affects how they view, love and parent that child.

 First of all, you must sit down for a family meal as often as possible.
 Teach your children that they eat food to nourish their bodies.
-Allow them to eat how much they choose because they can recognise when they are full.
+Allow them to eat how much they choose because they can recognize when they are full.

 You should ensure that children are not under stress because of their phobia as it can be harmful to their physical and emotional health.